adamreeve/git_tutorial/index.rst

-The "--" before the file path isn't required but is recommended as it means that any further command options are file paths, which prevents confusion when you have a file named the same as a branch (as :command:`git checkout` is also used for checking out a branch).
+The "--" before the file path isn't required but is recommended as it means that any further command options are file paths, which prevents confusion when you have a file named the same as a branch (as :command:`git checkout` is also used for checking out a branch, as you'll see later).

 Now make another change and add it to the staging area, then commit it::